 Because the cause of transient global amnesia is unknown and the rate of recurrence is low, no standard approaches for preventing the condition exist.
-If your episode of transient global amnesia followed a particular activity, such as a strenuous workout or a vigorous swim in a chilly lake, talk with your doctor about what's safe going forward.
-He or she may recommend that you limit or avoid the activity that seemed to trigger your memory loss.
+If your episode of transient global amnesia followed a particular activity, such as a strenuous workout or a swim in a chilly lake, talk with your doctor about limiting or avoiding the activity that seemed to trigger your memory loss.

 - Kremen S, et al. Transient global amnesia. http://www.uptodate.com.
 Accessed May 13, 2014.

 - Ropper AH, et al. Adams and Victor's Principles of Neurology.
 9th ed.
 New York, N.Y.: The McGraw-Hill Companies;2009. http://accessmedicine.mhmedical.com/content.aspx?bookid=354§ionid=40236331&jumpsectionID=40239659&Resultclick=2.
 Accessed May 13, 2014.